-Domino Theory came from the notion of “containment”that governed American foreign policy from late 1940s until 1980s.
-It was basically said that if one country came under the influence or control of communism, its neighbouring countries would soon follow in a domino effect.
-U.S. President Eisenhower coined the term during a news conference in April 7, 1954.
+Domino Theory came from the notion of “containment” that governed American foreign policy from late 1940s until 1980s.
+It was basically said that if one country came under communist influence or control, its neighboring countries would soon follow in a domino effect.
+U.S. President Eisenhower coined the term during a news conference on April 7, 1954.

 In Asia, following the establishment of People’s Republic of China (PRC) in the mainland China, Vietnam was perceived as a strategic position in the natural invasion route of Communism throughout Asia.
-In 1950, the U.S. began to aid French in their war against Viet Minh –a communist-led organization in Indochina.
+In 1950, the U.S. began to aid the French in their war against Viet Minh – a communist-led organization in Indochina.

 Growing United States Involvement in Vietnam

 The domino theory suggested in Eisenhower’s speech laid the foundation for U.S. steady involvement in Vietnam as part of its containment policy implemented throughout the world.
 Successive U.S. Presidents would use the domino theory to justify their escalation of U.S. intervention in Vietnam.
 President Kennedy, in his inauguration speech, stated that U.S. security may be lost piece to piece, country by country as the result of the domino effect.
 He then decided to increase aid and military advisers in the South Vietnam, which numbered about 16,000 when he was assassinated in November 1963.
 President Johnson eventually sent troops to Vietnam in 1965 while President Nixon escalated the conflict further to Laos and Cambodia.

 To date, the righteousness of the domino theory remains controversial and debatable.